refers to the extent to which a study has tested or measured what it set out to measure

 What is ecological validity

-refers to whether the task and/or setting reflect real life situations and can therefore be applied/generalised to real life situations. if it does then the study has high ecological validity and therefore mundane realism (EV)
+the extent to which the task and/or setting reflect real life situations and can therefore be applied/generalised to real life situations.

 What is population validity